-The FDA has emphasized that appropriate statistical tools must be employed when it is necessary to utilize statistical methodology.
-An all-inclusive CAPA solution with robust reporting and tracking tools can support this effort and help medical device companies avoid “the misuse of statistics by manufacturers in an effort to minimize instead of address the problem” that far too frequently raises red flags for regulators.
+Section 820.100(a)(1) also emphasizes that “appropriate statistical methodology shall be employed where necessary to detect recurring quality problems.”
+A CAPA solution with robust reporting and tracking tools will support this effort and help companies avoid the “misuse of statistics by manufacturers in an effort to minimize instead of address the problem” that far too frequently raises red flags for regulators.
 (3)